The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 If body awareness is a problem, practice a psychological technique called autogenics as an aid.

-As another way to block out unpleasant and frightening emotions, many children simply dampen all their emotional reactions, dwelling in the realm of intellect and reason.
+As another way to block out unpleasant and frightening emotions, many children defend themselves simply by dampening all their emotional reactions, dwelling in the realm of intellect and reason.

 3. Learning How the Past “Lives” in the Present

-Having learned to recognize emotions and your defenses against them, your next task will be to learn that the past essentially continues to live in the present; that is, when you experience emotional stimulation in the present you will be unconsciously pushed into responding to those emotions according to your old psychological defenses.
+Having learned to recognize emotions and your defenses against them, your next task will be to learn that the past essentially continues to live psychologically in the present; that is, when you experience emotional stimulation in the present you will be unconsciously pushed into responding to these emotions according to your psychological defenses that were created in childhood.

-Thus you will see that all the unpleasant and frightening emotions which you have been pushing out of awareness all your life have been secret causes for all the problems and conflicts you have been experiencing all your life.
+Through your psychological and spiritual scrutiny, then, you will come to understand that all the unpleasant and frightening emotions which you have been pushing out of awareness all your life have been secret causes for all the problems and conflicts you have been experiencing all your life.

 Just as a child who does not understand the concept of dirt and disease will resist taking a bath, persons who do not believe they are governed by unconscious defenses will resist spiritual purification.
 When confronted by personal trials—such as a difficult marriage, or an illness—they will tend to seek a way to “get rid of the problem.”
 And what a wasted opportunity!
 If only they would look inside themselves with deep scrutiny so as to recognize and then remedy the unconscious conflicts keeping the problem alive, they could see that the trial is God’s way of calling them to overcome old weaknesses and develop new virtues.